 The U.S. Department of Education requires that you meet certain academic standards to qualify for federal financial aid at Madison College.
 These academic standards are referred to as Satisfactory Academic Progress (SAP).

-The tabs below provide all of the SAP standards that must be met, as well as instructions for how to calculate them.
+The tabs below outline all of the SAP standards that must be met, as well as instructions for how to calculate them.
 As long as you are active in a program of study, have a FAFSA on file, and have enrollment for the term, a communication will be sent to you at the end of each semester to let you know your SAP calculations.
 If you have questions regarding your SAP status and how it may be impacted by changes in enrollment, please contact the Financial Aid Office.

-You must maintain a cumulative GPA of 2.0 or higher.
+- a cumulative GPA of 2.0 or higher

-Follow these directions to determine your Grade Point Average (GPA).
+Follow these directions to view your Grade Point Average (GPA).

 Maximum Attempted Credits

-You must maintain a cumulative completion percentage of 67% or higher.
+- a cumulative completion percentage of 67 percent or higher

 Follow these steps to determine your cumulative completion percentage.
 Please note that your completion percentage is calculated using all credits attempted, regardless of whether financial aid was received.

-- Determine the total number of credits completed (grades of A, AB, B, BC, C, D, AU, S, and P) at Madison College and add that to transfer credits applied to your financial aid eligible program of study.
+- Determine the total number of credits completed (grades of A, AB, B, BC, C, D, S, CR, I and P) at Madison College and add that to transfer credits applied to your financial aid eligible program of study.

 - Determine the total number of credits attempted (all grades above plus W, F, U, NCR and NP) at Madison College and add that to transfer credits applied to your financial aid eligible program of study.